 5. Forest canopies generally show up with a more coarse texture than grasslands, which reflects their greater variability in surface roughness response.
-As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) can also show up as a mottled or 'salt-and-pepper' texture.
-6. Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in 7.
+As well, wetlands with areas of grass or moss interspersed with trees (e.g., black spruce) 6.
+Canopies with higher moisture content reflect radar energy better than those with low water content; hence they appear in 7.
 Conifer versus deciduous trees without leaves show different texture and tones under certain combination of beam mode

-Urban buildings, cars, fences, bridges, etc., tend to result in bright signatures.
 In general, Standard Beam 1 images are more sensitive to soil and vegetation moisture than Standard Beam 7 images.
 As a result, Standard Beam 1 images tend to show more variation of tones.
 10. The same terrain may appear different in tone when imaged at different incident angles and in different look directions, hence the same area may have a differing response depending on the simple map or figure evaluated.